cloudflare/cloudflare-docs/content/workers/wrangler/api.md

 ## unstable_dev

-Start a local server for testing your Worker.
+Start a local HTTP server for testing your Worker.

+Once called, `unstable_dev` will return a `fetch` function for invoking your Worker without needing to know the address or port, as well as a `stop` function to shut-down the HTTP server.

 {{<Aside type="note">}}